 "How long have you been in business?"

 Unfortunately, in the web development industry there is a trend for small local web design companies to be fairly temperamental; they may be there one day and gone the next.
 It is important that the company of your choice has been around for a while and is well established.
 Far too often do we hear from prospective customers that they cannot relocate the original developer of their website.
 The web developer has either vanished or closed-up shop.

 "Are you local?"

-Although the development of a website does not necessarily require face-to-face contact with the business owner, using a Brisbane web design company for a Brisbane based business has many advantages.
-Our past experiences indicate that our initial consultation with the client are critical to really figuring out website necessities and what the client really desires.
+Although the development of a website does not necessarily require face-to-face contact with the business owner, using a Brisbane web designers for a Brisbane based business has many advantages.
+Our past experiences indicate that our initial consultation with the client is critical to really figuring out website necessities and what the client really desires.
 Emails do not express the passion the client has for their business and their clients.
 And for you, the business owner, this initial consultation gives a good indication of whether you can trust the people you will be working with to build your website.